camunda/camunda-docs/docs/apis-tools/cli-client/cli-get-started.md

 zbctl create worker test-worker --handler "echo {\"result\":\"...\"}"
 ```

-Creating a new instance leads to a second instance in **Operate**, which you'll see ending in the second end event following the **else** sequence flow:
+Creating a new instance leads to a second instance in **Operate**, which you'll note ending in the second end event following the **else** sequence flow:

 ![operate-instance](assets/operate-advanced-instances-other.png)